alexaandru/nvim-lspupdate/README.md

 (or any time later, for updates), then run:

 ```
-:LspUpdate
+:LspUpdate [dry]
 ```

 and it will install any missing LSP servers as well as update the existing ones, where possible (see below).

-Currently, the command takes no options.
-This may or may not change in the future.

 Hint: use `:checkhealth lspconfig` before/after to verify that the LSPs were installed.

+If the dry parameter is passed, then commands are only printed but not actually run.

 ## Status